How to Define hydrology ?

 This field provides data and calculations about water.
 It helps to plan, design, and manage water projects.
 These projects include hydroelectric power, water transport, roads, bridges, and other engineering works.

-Environmental engineers use hydrology in many ways.
+Environmental engineers use water science in many ways.
 They make plans for water resources and predict floods.
 They also manage reservoirs and plan for urban drainage systems.

 – Research Focus: This study mainly looks at how to develop and use water resources for farming.
 It includes irrigation, drainage of farmland, soil moisture, crop water needs, and other related topics.